Digithought/PiNet/README.md

     sudo dpkg -i mono*.deb

-You can download the above file using commands, or download the file on your host computer and SCP it (I use WinSCP) to your BBB.
+You can download the above file using commands, or download the file on your host computer and SCP it (I use WinSCP) to your RPi.

 Compiling And Running
 ---------------------

-There are various options for compiling and running on Mono on the BBB.
+There are various options for compiling and running on Mono on the RPi.
-* If you are using HDMI or VNC you can install MonoDevelop on the BeagleBone Black and use it as per normal.
+* If you are using HDMI or VNC you can install MonoDevelop on the Raspberry Pi and use it as per normal.
 * Supposedly Monodevelop (Xamarin) has remote debugging capabilities, but I've yet to get it to work.
 Instructions are [here](http://www.ofitselfso.com/Beagle/RemoteMonoDebuggingOnTheBeagleBoneBlack.php).
 * What I've been trying to get working is remote debugging from Visual Studio.
 The Mono soft debugger appears to be rather mature, as it's used by Unity and Xamarin, and I think even when debugging locally by the MonoDevelop environment, but integration with